siddhantbapna/Group-8-DS-and-AI-Lab-Project/Milestone-5/milestone_5.md

 To ensure the reproducibility and integrity of the results, a well-defined evaluation protocol was established.

-*   **Dataset:** The evaluation was conducted on the publicly available BraTS (Brain Tumor Segmentation) dataset after preprocessing and data integrity checks.
+*   **Dataset:** The evaluation was conducted on the publicly available BraTS 2024 Additional Patient Data file (Brain Tumor Segmentation) dataset after preprocessing and data integrity checks.
+We have used first 150 samples from that dataset to test our model.
-    The dataset was partitioned using Scikit-learn's KFold with N_SPLITS=5, producing five 80/20 train-validation splits.
-For this experiment, a single fold (FOLD_TO_RUN = 0) was used, yielding 1000 files for training and 251 for validation.
-The split was shuffled with a random state of 42 for reproducibility.

-*   **Validation Strategy:** The results presented in this report are from the complete training and validation cycle, where 80% of the data was used for training and the remaining 20% for validation.
+*   **Testing Strategy:** The results presented in this report are from the complete testing cycle on the 150 samples.

-*   **Preprocessing Pipeline:** All data, for both training and validation, was subjected to a standardized preprocessing pipeline to ensure consistency.
+*   **Preprocessing Pipeline:** All data, used for testing was subjected to a standardized preprocessing pipeline used in training, validation and testing to ensure consistency.
 The key steps included:
     The NIfTI files were preprocessed into .npz arrays using a MONAI pipeline.
 The following sequential transforms were applied:
     1. **LoadImaged**: Loaded all 5 NIfTI files per patient.
     2. **Label Remapping**: Before preprocessing, the segmentation label '3' was remapped to '4' to align with the BraTS labeling convention.
 (1: Necrotic Core, 2: Peritumoral Edema, 4: Enhancing Tumor).